dataarts/dat.gui/README.md

 * addNgColor(properties,property) for NgColorController
 * addBgColor(properties,property) for BgColorController

+Note:
-Note: For using BgColorController displaying a two colors, a second "property+bg" must be present.
+* For using BgColorController displaying a two colors, a second "property+bg" must be present.
 For Example:
 `var myProps={color:#ffffff,colorbg:#000000};
 datgui.addBgColor(myProps,color);
+* Changing the height of all ColorControllers can be done by changeing the CSS .dg.c item.
 `

 # dat.GUI